lhmisho/DevOps-CICD/ssh-without-password.md

 We makes connections with our remote servers using SSH.
 But we cannot login without supplying password of the user that we are trying to login.
-In this article I've tried to describe how we can login to remote server with supplying password.
+In this article I've tried to describe how we can login to remote server without supplying password.

 Step One: Generate ssh key for desktop from where we will try to login out remote server.
 ---------